Vidisha84/Data-Driven-Techionista-Hotel-Analysis/README.md

 3. Average_Score: Average score of the hotel, calculated based on the latest comment in the last year.

-4.Hotel_Name: Name of hotel
+4. Hotel_Name: Name of hotel

-5.Reviewer_Nationality: Nationality of reviewer
+5. Reviewer_Nationality: Nationality of reviewer

-6.Negative_Review: Negative review the reviewer gave to the hotel.
+6. Negative_Review: Negative review the reviewer gave to the hotel.
 If the reviewer does not give the negative review, then it should be:'No Negative'

-7.Review_Total_Negative_Word_Counts: Total number of words in the negative review.
+7. Review_Total_Negative_Word_Counts: Total number of words in the negative review.

-8.Positive_Review: Positive review the reviewer gave to the hotel.
+8. Positive_Review: Positive review the reviewer gave to the hotel.
 If the reviewer does not give the positive review, then it should be: 'No Positive'

-9.Review_Total_Positive_Word_Counts: Total number of words in the positive review.
+9. Review_Total_Positive_Word_Counts: Total number of words in the positive review.

-10.Reviewer_Score: Score the reviewer has given to the hotel, based on his/her experience
+10. Reviewer_Score: Score the reviewer has given to the hotel, based on his/her experience

-11.Total_Number_of_Reviews_Reviewer_Has_Given: Number of Reviews the reviewer has given in the past.
+11. Total_Number_of_Reviews_Reviewer_Has_Given: Number of Reviews the reviewer has given in the past.

-12.Total_Number_of_Reviews: Total number of valid reviews the hotel has.
+12. Total_Number_of_Reviews: Total number of valid reviews the hotel has.

-13.Tags: Tags reviewers used in their review.
+13. Tags: Tags reviewers used in their review.

 14. days_since_review: Duration between the review date and scrape date

-15.Additional_Number_of_Scoring: There are also some guests who just made a scoring on the service rather than a review.
+15. Additional_Number_of_Scoring: There are also some guests who just made a scoring on the service rather than a review.
 This number indicates how many of those valid scores a hotel has that don't include a review

-16.lat: Latitude of the hotel
+16. lat: Latitude of the hotel

 17.lng: Longtitude of the hotel